KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 #### **AFM 102 - Introduction to Managerial Accounting**

 I personally like managerial account much more than financial accounting.
 With 102, I was at least able to see the bigger picture and the applications to managerial accounting.
 But like with AFM 101, I still found 102 to be my least likeable course this term.
 I guess I am just not a fan of accounting courses.
-Luckily, I don't have to take anymore accounting courses for my degree requirements.
+Luckily, CFM doesn't have to take anymore accounting courses for my degree requirements.

 #### **AFM 121 - Introduction to Global Financial Markets**

 I loved this course!
 AFM 121 is basically a course that teaches basic excel.
 The content is probably the most useful/life-applicable course I have taken.
 The content based on time value of money, RRSPs vs TFSAs, and fixed income securities are things I know I will use for the rest of my life.
 I was not a fan of the marking scheme, but other than that, I thoroughly enjoyed the course and content.
+Get used to excel and be very comfortable with the shortcuts and built-in commands of excel.
+I was able to finish the midterm within 50 minutes (total midterm time is 1 hour and 30 minutes) giving me forty minutes to go back and check everything over simply by using excel shortcuts.

+### **4.** Get involved around campus

 ![UW Hult](/assets/Grecco3.png "*Pitching our venture idea for sustainable & reusable food containers at UW's semi-finals Hult Competition")

 **Pitching our venture idea for sustainable & reusable food containers at UW's semi-finals Hult Competition!**

+There are a lot of great ways to get involved around campus, whether that be in residence, clubs, student unions, councils, hackathons, etc. Find something you like and get involved.
+I should say that it's also important not to spread yourselves out too thin, so know your limits - I think it's better to under commit to activities outside academics rather than overcommit.
+I focused on a couple of key activities in my first year:

+Math Endowment Fund - It's a neat experience to see where the money from the math faculty goes.
+I had the chance to meet with different councils and clubs as they pitched to use why the needed funding from the endowment fund.
+I learned a lot about the different supports around campus and see what other cool things go around on campus.

+UW DECA - I took the opportunity to continue my experience of high school DECA but reduced the amount of training.
+If anything, UW DECA was a great way for me to relax and refresh myself.

 ### **Midterms**